Mezue3000/amike/README.md

-Author: Mezue Obiora
+Author: Mezue Obiora--
 project:Html and Css works
-About: i did this portfolio project to enhance my understanding in html and css
+About: I did this portfolio project to enhance my understanding in html and css